woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/createdb.rst

       Creating a new PostGIS database.

 #.
-Verify the database was created correctly with the management function `postgis_full_version() <../../postgis/postgis/html/PostGIS_Full_Version.html>`_ returns version and build configuration information.
+Verify the database was created correctly by running the management function ``postgis_full_version()`` in the :guilabel:`SQL editor`.
+It should return version and build configuration information.

    .. code-block:: sql